 To help prevent wrist trauma when falling, wear wrist protectors every time you skate.
 In addition, choose well-fitting figure skates and lace them to help prevent many types of injuries.
 Tightly laced skates stabilize the ankles to both help prevent falls and protect the ankles when you do fall.
 Finally, don’t stick out your arms when you sense a fall and instead allow yourself to fall on your glute muscles.

-If you or your children have decided to engage in one or more new winter sports, then you should be aware of the dangers of your new sport and their prevention.
-If you were injured due to the negligence of another person or a business when participating in a winter sport, then contact the experienced personal injury attorneys at Cantor Injury Law for expert legal representation today.
+If you or your children have decided to engage in one or more new winter sports, then you should be aware of the dangers of your new sport and its prevention.
+If you were injured due to the negligence of another person or a business when participating in a winter sport, then contact the experienced snow sport personal injury attorneys at Cantor Injury Law for expert legal representation today.